solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### Firewall Rules

-With public access, the Azure Database for PostgreSQL server is accessed through a public endpoint.
+With public access, the Azure Database for PostgreSQL Flexible Server is accessed through a public endpoint.
 By default, the firewall blocks all access to the server.
 To specify which IP hosts can access the server, you create server-level firewall rules.
 Firewall rules specify allowed public IP address ranges.
 The firewall grants access to the server based on the originating IP address of each request.
-With private access no public endpoint is available and only hosts located on the same network can access Azure Database for PostgreSQL - Flexible Server.
+With private access no public endpoint is available and only hosts located on the same network can access Azure Database for PostgreSQL Flexible Server.

 There are some limitations to firewall rules, reference [Troubleshoot firewall problems](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-firewall-rules#troubleshoot-firewall-problems) for the latest information.
 The two most important items to note: